 Once these lenders give you an initial offer with an interest rate, loan terms, and an estimated monthly payment, compare the results side-by-side.
 Consider not only your monthly payment but also how much you’ll pay in the long run.

-After choosing a lender, apply directly with the lender.
+After choosing a lender, fill out their refinance loan application.
 You'll need the following:

 See also: Should I Consolidate My Student Loans?